Rumbler siren

-A Rumbler siren is a type of emergency vehicle siren used primarily in the United States.
+A Rumbler siren is a type of emergency vehicle siren used primarily in the United States and Canada.

 Developed in 2007 by Federal Signal Corporation, and sounding at a low-frequency level, it is designed to be heard by motorists who may otherwise be unable to hear high-frequency sirens due to ambient noise, such as urban traffic.

 Design

-The Rumbler produces a pulsating, low-frequency sound between 182 to 400 hertz, and is operated in tandem with a standard, piercing high-frequency siren.
+The Rumbler produces a pulsating, low-frequency sound between 182 and 400 hertz, and is operated in tandem with a standard, piercing high-frequency siren.
 The lower frequency sound penetrates hard surfaces like glass and doors more effectively than high-frequency tones.
-In addition, the siren's low-frequency thumping sound also causes noticeable vibrations to drivers and pedestrians who are near it and helps to generate attention in high-noise environments like "dense, urban traffic".
+In addition, the siren's low-frequency thumping sound also causes noticeable vibrations to drivers and pedestrians who are near it and helps to generate attention in high-noise environments like dense urban traffic.
 The Rumbler is about 10 decibels quieter than a standard emergency vehicle siren and is generally activated in eight-second bursts by depressing the horn button in a Rumbler-equipped vehicle.